 I’ll be on the Hot Seat at the Austin Content Marketing Meetup on Friday, June 24 (noon, at the Flying Saucer in the Triangle).
 Several folks have asked what I’ll be talking about.
 This particular meetup isn’t a “talking about” kind of event — it has a much more interesting format.
-Basically after a brief intro the attendees can ask me anything.
+Basically after a brief intro, attendees can ask me anything.

-I’ve been immersed in the online world since 1993, when I built my first websites.
+I’ve been immersed in the online world since 1993, when I built my first website.
 And I’ve been immersed in some flavor of marketing, social media, and content marketing since 1996, when I sold my company, Go Media, to Excite.
 I’m a generalist, so I know a little bit about a lot of things.
 Some of you might be wondering what might make a good question for me.

 Here are some of the things I’ve done, and what they mean in the context of content marketing.
 Hope this gives you some ideas :)